 Did you know that around 80% of women wear the wrong bra size?
 So, if your straps dig in and give you rashes on the shoulders or your bra’s underwires stab you at the underbust, you’re probably one of those 80 % women.
 Every woman is different and so are her breasts, which is why finding the right bra size becomes imperative.
 It is not only important to enhance appearance but also to define correct posture and lend the needed support.
-By knowing your correct bra size, you are taking the first step towards finding the perfect bra fitting!
 So, it’s time that you wear your bra according to your size as per the bra size chart.

 Measure Your Band Size